 CD is issued in dematerialized form.
-The amount deposited for cannot be withdrawn till the maturity period, if it is withdrawn during the tenure of deposit then early withdrawal penalty needs to be paid.
-On maturity, principal amount and the interest on the same will be available for withdrawal, the depositor needs to decide the action on the matured amount.
+The amount deposited for cannot be withdrawn till the maturity period.
+If it is withdrawn during the tenure of deposit, then the early withdrawal penalty needs to be paid.
+On maturity, the principal amount and the interest on the same will be available for withdrawal, and the depositor needs to decide the action on the matured amount.

 Types of the Certificate of Deposit (CD)

 - #1 – Liquid or “No penalty” CD – The liquid CD allows the depositor to withdraw the money during the tenure without payment of any early withdrawal penalty.
 It is flexible enough to shift the funds from one CD to a higher paying CD.
 Liquid Certificate of Deposit pays less interest compared to the fixed period standard CD.